t-troebst/perfanno.nvim/README.md

 * **flat:** Each line is annotated with the samples that occurred in that line *without* nested function calls.
 This information is easier to get but obviously disables some useful features of this plugin.

 If the perf.data file has multiple events such as, say, cpu cycles, branch mispredictions and cache misses, then you can switch between these.
-In addition, PerfAnno provides a Telescope finder that allows you to immediately jump to the hottest lines in your code base or the hottest callers of a specific region of code (typically a function).
+In addition, PerfAnno provides a Telescope (or `vim.ui.select`) finder that allows you to immediately jump to the hottest lines in your code base or the hottest callers of a specific region of code (typically a function).

 ![demo](https://user-images.githubusercontent.com/15610942/153376301-d096ae61-e6a3-46f3-a8b1-305bd0007d7a.gif)